andrewgormley/educenter-hugo/exampleSite/content/english/news/ddddd.md

 Rifle Only #2 - are you ready?

 We are pleased to announce that the registration for our next rifle only competition is now live!
+We are hoping that the upcoming mix cup competition, which is being played on the 14th and 15th of November, may spark people's interest to start up their own teams for this competition.

 Please ensure you have read the cup information before clicking ‘Apply Now’.
 We are asking teams to only sign up if they are able and willing to complete all of their matches.
 We will not be accepting any teams with missing GUIDs.